angsierra/UltimakerUtils/README.md

 The UM1 version was promptly and humorously contributed by a gracious anonymous user -- see our discussion at the above URL.

-What this thing does is lay down a concentric set of rings, 150 mm diameter, in a single .1 mm layer.
+What this thing does is it lays down a concentric set of rings, 150 mm diameter, in a single .1 mm layer.
 When your printer is calibrated correctly, you'll see these rings' edges touching, or nearly so.
 Glass too high means you mash the glass into the nozzle and get little